-Israel profile - Timeline - BBC News
+Israel profile

 2006 July-August - Israeli incursion into Lebanon, in response to deadly Hezbollah attack and abduction of two soldiers, escalates into Second Lebanon War.
 Government faces criticism over conduct of war, which left Hezbollah forces largely intact.

-2007 September - Israeli Air Force destroys nuclear reactor in Deir ez-Zor, Syria.
+2007 September - Israeli Air Force destroys nuclear reactor in Deir ez-Zor, Syria, which Israel formally acknowledges in 2018.

 2007 November - Annapolis Conference for first time establishes "two-state solution" as basis for future talks between Israel and Palestinian Authority.